ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 #### Create OverlappedTrigger Function

 Create a function called `OverlappedTrigger`.
 This function will check if the player has already overlapped this trigger to prevent multiple pickups.
-The 2 `Broadcast` calls are cross context calls to hide the gem on the client, and add one resource to the player on the server.
+The 2 `Broadcast` calls are cross-context calls to hide the gem on the client, and add one resource to the player on the server.
 Notice that the `addgem` broadcast is not inside an environment check.
-This is because this broadcast will be sent cross context to both the client and the server.
+This is because this broadcast will be sent cross-context to both the client and the server.

 ```lua
 local function OverlappedTrigger(trigger, obj)